Please note that the Scarlet Honor Council referenced here is affiliated with Rutgers University – New Brunswick.

 - Maintain complete confidentiality

-- Complete at least four activities per semester (such as serving on a hearing or appeal, participating in outreach programs, etc.)
+- Complete at least three activities per semester (such as serving on a hearing or appeal, participating in an outreach program, attending a continuing education session, etc.)

 - All candidates must submit an application.

 - Based on their applications, selected students are chosen to participate in interviews.

 - Appointments to the council are made based on the applications and interviews.
 Those students chosen for appointments must then complete the appropriate training.
 Additional continuing education is required throughout the year.

 Once appointed, candidates must complete the training program.
 Training is offered in the fall, spring, and summer.
 The program has four components:

 - Online modules (these modules must be completed before the synchronous remote sessions).
 These modules, administered through Canvas, cover the basics of the Rutgers disciplinary system.